pjm4448/fiction/weird-fiction/the-clark-ashton-smith-grimoire/verse-of-the-charnel-god.md

 Phantamos leaned closer, his poet's heart rate for once quickening with something other than artistic fervour.
 It was not wine that slicked the gem's facets.
 A sliver of white sclera, threaded with a single, ruptured vein, clung to its edge like a profane caress.

 He recoiled, his breath catching in his throat.
 He stumbled back, staring at the offering.
 It was a perfect echo of his verse.
 An admirer had sent him a rhyme written in flesh.
 His art, which had always maintained a safe and beautiful distance from the world, had been answered by reality.
-And as the distant, holy silence of Mordiggian's temple once again settled over the city, Phantamos felt the first, true tremor of fear he had known in his life.
+And as the distant, holy silence of Mordiggian's temple once again settled over the city like a shroud of onyx, Phantamos felt the first, true tremor of fear he had known in his life.
 His Muse had found a new collaborator.

 Phantamos did not sleep.
 The amethyst, still nested in its velvet box, seemed to pulse in the gloom of his chamber like a malevolent star.
 He had pushed it to the far end of a long ebony table, but he could feel its presence, a cold spot in the lotus-scented air.
 His art, his shield and sustenance, had been transmuted into a weapon against him.
 A new quill felt alien in his hand, heavy with a terrible and unforeseen responsibility.